Copyright ©1994-2017 by Mike Quigley. No reproduction of any kind without permission.

 - When Stoner engraves Ookala's name on the metal plate, he spells it "OoKALA."
 Ditto for McGARRETT later.
 The number of letters in his stamping kit is 27, one more than the normal alphabet, not enough to include upper and lower case characters.

-- It is said that in the scene near the end of the original show where McGarrett breaks into Stoner's apartment, Jack Lord is carrying a nickel-plated .38 revolver given to him by Elvis Presley.
+— It is said that in the scene near the end of the original show where McGarrett breaks into Stoner's apartment, Jack Lord is carrying a nickel-plated .38 revolver given to him by Elvis Presley.
 The producers attempted to make this less obvious by spraying the shiny gun with hair spray.
-This is not correct.
 Presley gave Lord a gold-plated Walther PPK with ivory grips, not the sub-nosed .38 that McGarrett used in this scene.
 Here is the original

 gun licenseissued from the state of Hawaii.